gxrj/dev-environment/debian-install.md

 * When finished, reboot and start the new installed system

-* Add your credentials, then use the following commands to make wireless interface work:
+* After rebooting your system and logging, check if your wireless interface is already working:

       sudo iwlist scan

+* If not, try search for your wireless network interface name:

       sudo iw dev

+ Wireless interface names starts with the 'w' letter.
+In my example the wireless interface found was <code>wlp2s0</code> but it could be <code>wlan0</code> it may vary from each hardware/operating system.

+ * With the wireless network interface label found (e.g. <code>wlp2s0</code>), set it up:

        sudo ip link set wlp2s0 up

-* Then scan the available access points
+* Then test if it works by scanning the available access points

       sudo iwlist scan | less